renpy/renpy/sphinx/source/displaying_images.rst

 **Show Layer.**
-The show layer statement allows one to apply a transform or ATL transform to an entire layer, using syntax like:
+The show layer statement allows one to apply a transform or ATL transform to an entire layer (such as "master"), using syntax like:

     show layer master at flip